About

 About DOC

 Steven “Doc” Blackstone is a military veteran (USAF) hailing from San Antonio, Texas.
 His nickname doesn’t come from numerous academic degrees.
-It comes from the affinity his many clients have for him and the respect they have for his knowledge and dedication to serving others through his profession.
-Therefore, people call upon Doc in much the same way as were the wise and experienced country doctors of the Old West… counseling on everything from baby’s first cold to where to find the voltage regulator on a ’69 Firebird.
-From a modest office in the heart of Alamo Heights he performs the most remarkable work.
-Some of which confounds medical doctors to this day.
+It comes from the affinity his many clients have for him and the respect they have for his knowledge and devotion to serving others through his profession.
+People call upon Doc in much the same way as were the wise and experienced country doctors of the Old West… counseling on everything from baby’s first cold to where to find the voltage regulator on a ’69 Firebird.

 Doc is widely recognized in the Chinese Medicine community for his skills in Asian Bodywork (specifically Tuina and Medical Qigong).
 National certification by the AOBTA (American Organization for Bodywork Therapies of Asia) ensures his level of education.
 Doc’s license to practice in Texas is in accordance with regulations set forth by the Texas Department of Health an Human Services.